A brief history...

 Inhabited since the Roman era, Baronville was first a lordship meant to protect the Voise Valley.

-During the Hundre Years War, Baronville was liberated from english occupation by the troops of Joan of Arc.
+During the Hundred Years War, Baronville was liberated from English occupation by the troops of Joan of Arc.

 In 1623, the Montescot family built a "chateau de plaisance" on the site of the original fortress.
 This passed into the hands of the Lattaignant family through marriage; the earldom of Baronville was then acquired in 1783 by the Marquis d'Aligre, the President of the Parisian parliament, whose family had a strong influence on the development of the region.